Chaim Yellin: Biography

 Chaim Yellin was educated and grew up reading a lot, which led to him being known as "The Book" by his friends.
 During his school career, he had to adjust.
 In Voronezh he began his studies in Russian.
-In Kovno, he moved to Yiddish, but because he was not in the fourth grade, he entered the Hebrew Gymnasium where he studied Hebrew until 1932.
-In addition, his studies at the University of Kovno in the Faculty of Economics was entirely in Lithuanian.
+In Kaunas, he moved to Yiddish, but because he was not in the fourth grade, he entered the Hebrew Gymnasium where he studied Hebrew until 1932.
+In addition, his studies at the Vytautas Magnus University in the Faculty of Economics was entirely in Lithuanian.

-Yellin began publishing theater reviews about performances of Jewish groups in Kovno.
+Yellin began publishing theater reviews about performances of Jewish groups in Kaunas.
 He moved from writing on these subjects gradually to reports and descriptions of street life and the market, town and village, and especially the difficult condition of the workers.
 He was one of the most active members of the left-wing young writers group, and was active in organizing literary and cultural evenings in the fields of literature, theater, music and poetry.